Fellowships

 Please refrain from submitting multiple application forms.
 If you do not receive an automated confirmation e-mail, contact us.

-Applications that meet the formal requirements will be assessed by two reviewers.
+Applications that meet the above requirements are assessed by two reviewers.
 The evaluation criteria are:

-Based on the reviews and under consideration of diversity criteria and capacities, the Program Committee will make its final decisions.
+Based on the reviews and with consideration of diversity criteria, exchange potentials, and available capacities, the Program Committee makes the final funding decisions.

 Application